 How Do I Lodge an Application?

-- Application forms can be access through the Right to Information and Information Privacy website.
+- Application forms can be accessed through the Right to Information and Information Privacy website.

 - Completed application forms can be submitted in person, by mail or to Council's email address: firstname.lastname@example.org